Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

 Figure~\ref{fig:rdd_combined_review__codeowners_dev_workload} illustrates this trend, showing a marked jump and sustained increase in review activity among CODEOWNERS following adoption.

-Together, these findings highlight a measurable shift in workload distribution after CODEOWNERS adoption: designated owners take on a greater share of review and inspection responsibilities, reinforcing structured accountability in the PR process.
+Together, these findings highlight a measurable shift in workload distribution after CODEOWNERS adoption: designated owners take on a greater share of review and inspection responsibilities, reinforcing structured accountability in the PR process. \revtwo[M5]{We note that an increase in owners' review workload after adoption is, in itself, the behavior CODEOWNERS is designed to produce---it automatically routes review requests to designated owners---so this result also serves as a sanity check that the mechanism operates as intended.
+The less obvious contribution of our analysis is the accompanying \emph{decrease} in owners' authoring and decision activity, and the divergence from contribution-based owners, who decline across all activity types.}

 \summarybox{RQ4}{Impact of CODEOWNERS on Developer Workloads}{ Our results suggest a redistribution of effort following adoption of CODEOWNERS.
 This suggests that CODEOWNERS promotes clearer division of responsibility and strengthens review oversight in active repositories.
 After CODEOWNERS adoption, designated owners increased their review-related activity but reduced authoring and decision-making.
 Contribution-based Owners declined across all activity types. }